egoquat/NavigationToolTest/README.md

 Tool airpath for mapping to air unit movements.

-Tool mapping data export and import to use json format.
+Tool mapping data export and import to json.

-Parse mesh fbx based to navi mesh for unit movements on shortest path.
+Parse mesh fbx to navi mesh.

 Was completely done 2012 but updated 2019 unity refresh version up.